 Source Water Assessment Program (SWAP)

-are required to develop comprehensive Source Water Assessment Programs
+develop comprehensive Source Water Assessment Programs that

 The assessment consists of maps of the watershed

 area that were evaluated, an inventory of known land use activities,